 Q: How did you become a naturalist?

-My wonderful journey began in the Indian Himalayas.
-I received my formal training as a trekking guide from the Nehru Institute of Mountaineering, which is an organisation run by retired Indian Army officers.
+My wonderful journey began in the Indian Himalaya.
+I received my formal training as a trekking guide from the Nehru Institute of Mountaineering, which is an organization run by retired Indian Army officers.

 Q: Have you had any frightening encounters?